JuWu-19/Sensus_automated/README.md

 # SensUs

 ## Objectives
+- the main code is modified from SensUs 2019 and adds real time image acquisition feature
 - live stream mode for focus tuning
 - capture mode and image processing for concentration computing
 ## How to use